donbigi/ansible-user-management/README.md

 ## Customization

-Feel free to customize the Terraform configuration in the `terraform/main.tf` file and the Ansible playbook in the `ansible/ansible.yml` file according to your requirements.
+Customize the Terraform configuration in the `terraform/main.tf` file and the Ansible playbook in the `ansible/ansible.yml` file according to your requirements.

 ## Cleanup